U.S. Energy Information Administration logo

 Electricity generation

-U.S. electric power sector generating capacity and electricity generation by source
+U.S. electric power sector renewable energy generation

 Coal markets

-U.S. coal exports
+U.S. metallurgical coal exports

 Electricity, Coal and Renewables